 Her first feature documentary, Left Lane, won eight awards including honors in New Zealand, Paris and New York.
 It received official selection in over fifty national and international festivals including: San Francisco's Frameline, Out in Africa (South Africa's Gay and Lesbian Film Festival), Galway Film Fleadh, Barcelona's Kosmopolis and opening night at Boston's LGBT Film Festival.

-Samantha is currently an MFA candidate in Integrated Media Arts at Hunter College.
+Samantha received her MFA in Integrated Media Arts from Hunter College.